-The Bridge of Flowers will not open on April 1 this year and will remain closed to the public until further notice.
+The Bridge will remain closed to the public until further notice.

-Should circumstances warrant re-opening the Bridge in the summer or early fall, information will be made available on the web site and in local press.
+Check back for notices about the closing of the Bridge and the cancellation of the plant sale.
+Should circumstances warrant reopening the Bridge in the summer or early fall, information will be made available here and in local press.